samanasevana/samanasevanasite/src/content/reflection/02-how-do-i-practice-as-a-layperson.md

 These are really two different pieces of the path.
 However, without the establishing of a wholesome basis, ultimate freedom is not possible.
 Without ultimate freedom, the wholesome basis is always subject to falling apart and reverting to the unwholesome.

+**General Recommendations**

+What defines a lay disciple of the Awakened One is going for refuge in the Awakened One, going.
+(SN 55.37)

+Beyond that the Buddha encouraged lay followers to follow the five precepts:

+1. To refrain from killing any living being
+2. To refrain from taking what is not given
+3. To refrain from wrong sexual behavior
+4. To refrain from lying
+5. To refrain from alcohol, liquor, and things that cause distraction or intoxication

-For a lay person, generosity and morality should be as integrated as possible into one’s daily life and moment-to-moment intentions.
+Generosity and morality should be as integrated as possible into one’s daily life and moment-to-moment intentions.
 If one can always be moving through the world with the intentions of wishing well, kindness, friendship, compassion, harmlessness, then one will be creating that wholesome basis all through the day, whether one is at work or at home.
 With others or by oneself.

+Finally, he encouraged lay people to develop awareness of the arising and passing away nature of things as much as possible.

+**Observance Day Recommendations**

 To move further towards more subtle forms of wholesomeness, the Buddha recommended for lay people to dedicate the full moons, new moons, and eighth days to cleaning the dirtiness from one’s psyche.
 (AN 3.70)